Hoshu-Dojo/hoshudojo.com/src/events/2023jodoseminar.md

     campus buildings.
 All beds are single-person beds.</p>

   <p>The "Deluxe" units are in Chardin Hall, and each unit comes with its own private bathroom.
 The "Standard" units are in
-    Bellarmine Hall, with each unit sharing common bathrooms with the other units on the same floor.
-There are only 10 Deluxe Single rooms available, so get in quick!</p>
+    Bellarmine Hall, with each unit sharing common bathrooms with the other units on the same floor. <del>There are only 10 Deluxe
+    Single rooms available, so get in quick!</del> All Deluxe Single rooms are taken; the following are still available: are Standard Single, Standard Double, and Deluxe Double units.</p>

   <p>All accommodation options are for 3 nights, checking in on Thursday and checking out on Sunday.
 You will need to check-in
     when you arrive to collect your room key and information.
 Thursday check-in is between 1pm and 10pm; Sunday check-out is any